 French bulldogs with blue and tan coloring have fawn, white or cream markings over their eyes, on their faces, stomachs, and paws.
 Both parents pass on the recessive dilute gene to such Frenchies.

 Sable French bulldogs are reddish with fawn markings.
 Various shades of tan can be found, from light to dark.
 Frenchies with sable coats also have black.
 However, it is not common to find them.

 Several color differences may be present in the coats of fawn French bulldogs.
 There are various colors from light cream to reddish and golden brown.
 Black masks are visible on fawn dogs.

 Why Is There Controversy About Rare French Bulldog Colors?

-Health issues are the main argument against breeding for rare colours outside the kennel club standards.
-In certain instances, genes for specific colours are related to genes that cause health issues.
+Health issues are the main argument against breeding for rare colors outside the kennel club standards.
+In certain instances, genes for specific colors are related to genes that cause health issues.

-If you would like to learn more about French Bulldog Health Issues the following article will help.
+If you want to learn more about French Bulldog Health Issues, the following article will help.